mvdmakesthings/fastapi-bootstrap/README.md

 This ensures zero-downtime deployments and easy rollbacks if issues are detected.

+For a detailed architecture diagram and explanation of the deployment process, see the [infrastructure documentation](docs/infrastructure.md#deployment-flow).

 ## Multi-Environment Configuration

 The project supports multiple deployment environments: